eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 <div class = notes>

-Keep in mind the indentation!
+Mind the indentation!

 It is very important to maintain the indentation of the elements, since it defines the hierarchy of each element.
-Many of the errors you'll find when knitting occur because the file has problems in the header indentation.
+Many of the errors you'll find when knitting will have their roots in problems in the header indentation.
 </div>

 #### Code chunks